zenml-io/zenml/examples/lightgbm/README.md

 - Faster training speed and higher efficiency.
 - Lower memory usage.
 - Better accuracy.
-- Support of parallel, distributed, and GPU learning.
+- Support for parallel, distributed, and GPU learning.
 - Capable of handling large-scale data.

 This example showcases how to train a `lightgbm.Booster` model in a ZenML pipeline.
 The ZenML LightGBM integration includes a custom materializer that persists the trained `lightgbm.Booster` model to and from the artifact store.
 It also includes materializers for the custom `LightGBM.Dataset` data object.